How do I know if I have Low T?

 Do I need a blood test?

-Blood work is NOT crucial because there is no magic number when it comes to testosterone.
+Blood work helps, but it is not crucial because there is no magic number when it comes to testosterone.

 Imagine your blood work says 550.
 That's almost average, and your doctor will say it's good enough.
 Good luck getting a prescription!
 But ten years ago you may have been at 1100.
 That's a common level for healthy guys in their twenties.
 So you've lost half your testosterone, which is a serious problem, but your doctor is telling you that things are "normal."